The Jurassic flora of North Yorkshire

 much, while the cuticles can be very different.
 On the left the cuticle of

 the cycas Nilssonia compta.
-The flora

 In the impressive standard work of Harris the flora of North Yorkshire